 57" On Center

 In addition to being a pleasing height, the 57" on center tends to be a lot lower than most people naturally hang their artwork.
-People hang things too high (I don't know why people do this!).
-It also means that your artwork is going to hang in closer proximity to the other elements of your home, such as furniture, rugs, lighting, etc and will therefore "talk" to everything better and have a closer relationship, which is GOOD.
+People hang things too high (I don't know why they do this!).
+It also means that your artwork is going to hang in closer proximity to the other elements of your home, such as furniture, rugs, lighting, etc., and will therefore "talk" to everything better and have a closer relationship, which is a good thing.

-In addition, I have discovered is that if you stick to this standard, you create a harmony among ALL the pictures in your home, as they will all share a midline as you look around your home, no matter what outside dimensions may be.
-This creates harmony and is also VERY GOOD.
+In addition, I have discovered that if you stick to this standard, you create a harmony among ALL the pictures in your home, as they will all share a midline as you look around your spaces, no matter what outside dimensions may be.
+This creates harmony and is also very good.

-4. Subtract "tight wire" amount from 1/2 height amount for the "to the hook" amount.
-This will tell you how far above 57" your hook should go
+Step 4: Subtract that "tight wire" amount from number you figured out in step 2.
+This will tell you how far above 57" your hook should go.

-5. Lightly mark wall just above 57" with the "to the hook" amount
+Step 5: Lightly mark wall just above 57" with the "to the hook" amount you figured out in step 4.

-5. Lightly mark 8" above your first mark OR 65" on the wall
+- Lightly mark 8" above your first mark or 65" on the wall

 Though this may seem complicated to read, it is quite simple when you do it.
-The thing to always remember is that the CENTER of all your pictures are hanging at the same 57", and you are just figuring out where the hook goes above it.
+The thing to always remember is that the center of all your pictures should be hanging at the same 57", and you are just figuring out where the hook goes above it.

 This 57" also applies to groups of pictures.
-Think of a group as ONE picture.
-After you arrange how you want them all to hang (doing this on the floor makes it easier), start with the center picture/pictures and get them at 57" on center.
-Then surround them with the rest of the group.
+Think of a group or gallery wall as one giant picture.
+After you arrange how you want them all to hang (doing this on the floor with paper cut outs makes it so much easier), start with the center picture/pictures and hang each of those are 57" on center on the wall.
+From there, fill in with the rest of the group however you like!
+You can also just choose one main focal art work and keep that at 57" on center, and arrange from there.

 Other Good Posts on Hanging Artwork: